explainer

 ADVERTISEMENT

-"Leaving an abusive relationship takes a huge toll and affects every area of a person's life - from emotional and psychological to financial.
-That's why we need to double the Escaping Violence Payment and increase domestic and family violence leave to 10 paid days, instead of the current five days of unpaid leave," she said.
+Speaking with Mamamia, Edwards says: "Leaving an abusive relationship takes a huge toll and affects every area of a person's life — from emotional and psychological to financial.
+We know the dilemmas a woman faces to leave and the consequences when she does.

 Steph* is someone who knows firsthand how emotionally and financially taxing it can be when leaving a violent relationship.

-"I took an $8,000 loan from my parents, I managed to access $10,000 from my ex-husband and my joint savings account, and around $20,000 from my Super in order to support myself over the last 11 months since leaving," Steph said.
+"I took an $8,000 loan from my parents, I managed to access $10,000 from my ex-husband and my joint savings account, and around $20,000 from my Super in order to support myself over the last 11 months since leaving," says Steph.

 Of course, Steph is entitled to more money from her ex-husband — they sold their joint house before splitting, which Steph has received no money from, nor does she receive child support.